Hugh MacDowell Pollock: Life

 The optimistic economic assumptions of the immediate post-war period had already been confounded by the time Pollock took office.
 His input to the Northern Ireland special arbitration committee (1923–5) established to review the province's funding and chaired by Lord Colwyn, ensured that Northern Ireland would be able to keep parity of social benefits with the rest of the United Kingdom, but he was unable, in the depressed conditions of the inter-war years and under the newly agreed formula, to bring Northern Ireland's underdeveloped services, in education, health, housing, and general infrastructure, up to the national level.
 Still, his judicious use of the loans guarantee acts, well into the 1930s, did keep up a measure of activity in a shipbuilding industry that might otherwise have perished.
 In 1932 he attended the Imperial Economic Conference at Ottawa as an advisory member of the British delegation headed by Stanley Baldwin.
-He was appointed a Companion of Honour in 1936 in respect of the vast impact he made on the Northern Irish political and economic landscape.
+He was appointed a Member of the Order of the Companions of Honour in 1936 in respect of the vast impact he made on the Northern Irish political and economic landscape.

 One of the province's leading educationists, Pollock had given evidence to the viceregal committee of inquiry into primary education (Ireland) in 1918 and in 1922 he chaired a committee to provide for teacher training in the north.
 For many years he served as chairman of the board of Victoria College, Belfast, one of the United Kingdom's pioneering institutions of female education.

 Widely travelled and read, he enjoyed golf and shooting and belonged to the Ulster Reform Club and to the Overseas League, in which he played a prominent part.